 - subdomain, similar to a folder on your computer; www is also a subdomain

-- second level domain; This is what you register when you buy a domain
+- second-level domain; This is what you register when you buy a domain

-- page or file name
+- the page or filename

 - Page extensions like .html, .aspx